 Thank you for your interest in becoming a volunteer tutor with the Partners program.

-Many of our learners do not have the literacy skills to move forward in their lives.
+Many of our learners do not have enough literacy skills to find a job, get a better job, take training, or manage some life tasks.
 Many had a less than stellar school experience.
-If you decide to take part in this program, you are making a commitment to a learner who is counting on you.
+If you decide to join this program, you are making a commitment to a learner who is counting on you.
 This is a huge responsibility and something to consider very seriously.

 Partners is a one-to-one tutoring program for adults who struggle with reading, writing or math.
 This is not an ESL or English language learning program.

 This page explains what we are looking for in a tutor and what you can expect from Partners.
-You can also contact us – we are happy to answer your questions.
+You can also view our Volunteer Info Package 2023 or simply contact us – we are happy to answer your questions.

 What Qualifications Do I Need?